bdorney/CMS_GEM_Analysis_Framework/README.txt

     specified above.

     ********ISSUE********
-    Running analyzeUniformity executable on linux crashes when parsing the input analysis config file.
+    Running frameworkMain executable on linux crashes when parsing the input analysis config file.
     This is a very rare occurrence and it seems to be again coming from Timing::getlineNoSpaces();
     function declared in $GEM_BASE/include/TimingUtilityFunctions.h and implemented in
     $GEM_BASE/src/TimingUtilityFunctions.cpp.
 It is believed that for some reason the function tries to